Name: Thai basil, oriental basil, Asian basil, licorice basil (Ocimum basilicum, var. thyrsiflora)

 Caring for Thai basil

 Although regular watering is essential, once established, Thai basil is easy to grow.
-Harvest regularly to extend your harvest and to help delay your basil from running to seed.
+Harvest regularly and remove flower spikes to delay your basil running to seed.

 Thai basil prefers a moist soil, so enrich with compost and manure, water regularly, and mulch to reduce water loss through evaporation.
 Always water the soil and not the foliage, especially in hot weather.